apache/flink/docs/dev/table/sql/create.md

 If the language tag is PYTHON, the identifier is the fully qualified name of the UDF, e.g. `pyflink.table.tests.test_udf.add`.
 For the implementation of Python UDF, please refer to [Python UDFs]({% link dev/python/table-api-users-guide/udfs/python_udfs.md %}) for more details.

+If the language tag is PYTHON, however the current program is written in Java/Scala or pure SQL, then you need to [configure the Python dependencies]({% link dev/python/table-api-users-guide/dependency_management.md %}#python-dependency-in-javascala-program).

 **TEMPORARY**

 Create temporary catalog function that has catalog and database namespaces and overrides catalog functions.